rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

     TextView welcome = new TextView("Hello World!");

-We also specify the layout information in the `profile` property, such that the message shall be placed in the center of the parent.
+We also specify the layout information in [View.profile](api:view), such that the message shall be placed in the center of the parent.
 The code is as follows.
 For more information, please refer to [the Layouts chapter](../Layouts/index.md).

     welcome.profile.text = "anchor: parent; location: center center";

 All views available in an activity are arranged in a single tree.
 The root view is called `mainView`.
-It is instantiated automatically before calling `onCreate_`.
-To make a view available on the screen, you have to add it to a node of the tree by invoking the  `addChild` method.
+It is instantiated automatically before calling [Activity.onCreate_()](api:app).
+To make a view available on the screen, you have to add it to a node of the tree by invoking [View.addChild()](api:view).

     mainView.addChild(welcome);